doc4d/docs/docs/Concepts/operators.md

 An operator is a symbol or a group of symbols that you use to check, modify, or combine values.
 You are already familiar with many operators.
 For example, `1 + 2` uses the addition (or plus sign) operator to add two numbers together, and the result is 3.
 Comparison operators, like = or >, let you compare two or more values.

 The 4D language supports the operators you may already know from other languages like C or JavaScript.
 However, the assignment operator is `:=` to prevent it from being mistakenly used when the equal to operator (`=`) is intended.
-Arithmetic operators (+, -, *, /, %...) and comparison operators (=, >, >=...) can be used with numbers, but also with text, date, or picture data types.
-Like JavaScript, the 4D language supports the concept of truthy and falsy values in boolean contexts.
+[Basic operators](#basic-operators) such as arithmetic operators (+, -, *, /, %...) and comparison operators (=, >, >=...) can be used with numbers, but also with boolean, text, date, time, pointer, or picture data types.
+Like JavaScript, the 4D language supports the concept of [truthy and falsy values](#truthy-and-falsy), which in use in [short-cicrcuit operators](#short-circuit-operators).

 ## Terminology

 The 4D language supports **binary** and **ternary** operators:

-- binary operators operate on two targets (such as 2 + 3) and are infix because they appear in between their two targets.
+- binary operators operate on two targets (such as 2 + 3) and appear in between their two targets.
 - ternary operators operate on three targets.
-Like C, 4D has only one ternary operator, the ternary conditional operator (`a ? b : c`).
+Like C, 4D has only one ternary operator, the [ternary conditional operator](#ternary-operator) (`a ? b : c`).

 The values that operators affect are operands.
 In the expression 1 + 2, the + symbol is a binary operator and its two operands are the values 1 and 2.